x-vin/covidcures/docs/src/tcm.md

    - [Qing Fei Pai Du Tang Basic Formula Granules 100 Grams (INR 4636)][5]
    - [ubuy.co.in][6]

 This herbal formula is unavailable in the USA because the US FDA (Food & Drug Administration) has severe restrictions on the sale of Ma Huang and has made Xi Xin a banned herb.
 Xi Xin is a type of wild ginger that is toxic and must only be used by licensed acupuncturists trained in proper usage.
-For well over a thousand years, this herb has been safely used in Chinese herbal medicines by highly trained Chinese medicine physicians; however, widespread consumer access to this herb presents legal complications and challenges."
+For well over a thousand years, this herb has been safely used in Chinese herbal medicines by highly trained Chinese medicine physicians; however, widespread consumer access to this herb presents legal complications and challenges.

 ### Further references:
    - [Qingfei Paidu decoction for treating COVID-19: A protocol for a meta-analysis and systematic review of randomized controlled trials; Yuan Zhang, MD, et al.; Medicine (Baltimore); Sep 4, 2020][7]